Andy Nelson (American football): Professional career

 Nelson was drafted by the Baltimore Colts in the eleventh round of the 1957 NFL draft.
 Having played both quarterback and defensive back in college, the Colts made him a defensive player.
 Nelson started 12 games his rookie season, with five interceptions for 29 yards.
 The following season, Nelson recorded eight interceptions for 199 yards and one touchdown.
 The Colts went on to win the NFL Championship in what was the NFL's first sudden-death overtime game and has since become widely known as "The Greatest Game Ever Played".
 The Colts repeated in 1959 and over his seven-year career with the Colts, Nelson racked up 33 total interceptions for 378 yards and 3 touchdowns.
 The Colts traded Nelson to the New York Giants for the 1964 season, his last in the NFL.

 Coaching career

 Nelson spent two years as a player and defensive coach with the Harrisburg Capitols of the Atlantic Coast Football League, the Colts' farm team, where he led the league in pass defense before going on to be named the head football coach.
 Nelson went on to become Defensive Coordinator for the Norfolk Neptunes, winning a league championship in 1971, and then the Chambersburg Cardinals of the Seaboard Football League, winning another championship in 1973.
 Nelson was also defensive coordinator for Philadelphia Bell in the World Football League from 1974–75.

 Restaurant

 Andy Nelson's Barbecue is a BBQ restaurant in Cockeysville, Maryland.
 It is known for its hickory smoked BBQ.
 The restaurant regularly wins "Baltimore's Best BBQ" by Baltimore Magazine and the City Paper.
-The restaurant dining areas lined with numerous football mementos and photos, and various figurines and posters of pigs.